First off, who here knows what ‘stress’ really is? We know what it feels like, and we know our body reacts to it, but what is it actually?

 Going to bed at the same time every night and creating a nighttime routine, such as reducing screen time and limiting the amount of water you drink right before bed, can help lower stress and improve performance at work.

-Not sleeping well?
-Do you ever stress-wake in the middle of the night?
-How to fall asleep after stress waking.
+Do you ever stress in the middle of the night?
+Check out how to fall asleep after waking up from stress.

 Eat well

 Eating a well-balanced diet helps your body lower stress naturally.
-Eating healthy is really about the choices we make every day.
 Cheat days are okay; however, keep in mind that sugar and fatty foods can make you feel worse if you’re already stressed out.
 If you find yourself eating crappy foods when you’re stressed, that can be a problem.
 Here’s how to tell if you’re stress eating.

 Studies show that a diet with lots of fruits and vegetables can actually help you feel less stressed.
 So ditch the processed foods when you can and replace them with meals you make yourself, like chana dal or tandoori chicken.
 Make extras so you can eat the leftovers for lunch at work the next day.